 After making sure you have an opt-in form on every page of your blog, I recommend you start working on a dedicated opt-in page.
-This is a page with the sole purpose of getting people to sign up for your list.
-It’s a great way to grow your list quickly because you now have a destination you can send people to.
-Use it in social media posts, articles, guest blog posts, forum posts etc.
+Create a page with the sole purpose of getting people to sign up for your list.
+It’s a great way to grow your list quickly because you now have a destination where you can send people.
+Use it in social media posts, articles, guest blog posts, forum posts, etc.

 Start with an easy to remember URL.
-If you’d like you can go all out and buy a dedicated domain for your opt-in page, but that’s certainly not necessary.
-Instead, you can simply pick a short and easy to remember the link.
-For example, if your site is called gardenblog.com, a good URL for your opt-in page maybe gardenblog.com/signup
+If you’d like, you can go all out and buy a dedicated domain for your opt-in page, but that’s certainly not necessary.
+Instead, you can pick a short and easy to remember the link.
+For example, if your site is called gardenblog.com, a URL for your opt-in page maybe gardenblog.com/signup

 Next, you want to write a compelling headline that will grab your reader’s attention and keep him or her on your opt-in page.
 Going back to our gardening example, are a few examples of good headlines: